 The resources to confirm the quality of maintenance data are often reduced or eliminated when maintenance computer systems are introduced.
 These systems increase, not decrease the need for data accuracy and it is imperative that, as part of the project to implement a maintenance computer system the supporting data-management resources are provided.

 For more on data management, see “Database management principles” .

 Systems do not replace leadership, in fact they place high demands on managers.
 The responsibility for each and every function in all business processes should be clearly defined and included in position descriptions.
-Managers should frequently confirm that all functions are being carried out as required, and make sure that business processes are constantly refined and continuously improved and to ensure that “road blocks” are not allowed to develop (a future article will cover the importance of monitoring field maintenance activity).
+Managers should frequently confirm that all functions are being carried out as required, and make sure that business processes are constantly refined and continuously improved and to ensure that “road blocks” are not allowed to develop.

 Systems place demands on supervisors to ensure that source data, such as time records, purchase requisitions and stock issue requests, are accurate by demonstrating to their tradespeople the value of this information.
 If the system is well-designed and implemented, it will make the tradespeople’s jobs easier and will encourage record accuracy.
 Where the system is seen as an impediment to “getting the job done” inaccurate data must be expected.